-The year 2021 was still strongly marked by the effects of Corona, but also by digital, hybrid and, last but not least, numerous live events.
-Unlike last year, we were able to enjoy the entire festival period from 6 May to 11 July with a total of 33 events!
-We are grateful and happy and look back on the last weeks.
+The year 2021 is still marked by the Corona effects, but also by digital, hybrid and, last but not least, numerous live events.
+Unlike last year, we were able to cover the entire festival period from 6 May to July 11 as well as the autumn dates in September and October with a total of 37 events!
+In addition to this we were able to present a triad of music, art installation and dance in the fall.
+We are grateful and happy and look back on a successful year.

 The STEGREIF.orchestra invites you to an exciting new new format: In the digital 360° audiowalk you can follow individually routes to listen to Mozart’s musical and political diversity.
 For this you need a smartphone, headphones and sturdy shoes.
 From May 28 the project is available on the Digital Stage.

 In a new scenic film project, the »Human Requiem« becomes an examination of the current consequences of Corona.
 Directed by Jochen Sandig and musically conducted by Gijs Leenaars, the Rundfunkchor Berlin offers hope and comfort in difficult times with Brahms' »Ein deutsches Requiem«.